Disability/Personal Injury

 After 24 Months: The “Any Occupation” Change

-Around the 24-month mark, most LTD policies switch to a much stricter standard known as “any occupation”.
+Around the 24-month mark, most LTD policies switch to a stricter “any occupation” standard.

-This is the single most common point where LTD benefits are:
+This transition is one of the most common points where benefits are reassessed or cut off.

 When Do LTD Benefits Normally End?